 Symptoms like indigestion and reflux acid are usually caused by too much sour/acidic foods.

 One of my clients recently wrote: “I’m writing because I am experiencing symptoms of reflux again.
 Feeling of a lump in my throat and slight hoarseness.
 Ugh.
-I know why… while on vacation, my Pitta was doing what it does and I overindulged on so much-eating more than 75% full, etc. I heard you in my head while in Mexico overeating.
+I know why… while on vacation, my Pitta was doing what it does and I overindulged on so much-eating.
+I was more than 75% full.
+I heard you in my head while in Mexico overeating.
 Lol!
 I knew I was in trouble.
 I was also overdoing the mimosas which I never drink because the orange juice is too acidic for me.
 Grrr.”